Varstation/wdl-demo-pipeline/docs/src/develop/index.md

 ```

 ### Inputs
-Inputs are provided through a JSON file.
+Inputs are provided through a  file.
 The minimally required inputs are
 described below and a template containing all possible inputs can be generated
 using Womtool as described in the
 [WOMtool documentation](http://cromwell.readthedocs.io/en/stable/WOMtool/).